-It's true that NFTs make it easier for artists to promote their work to willing buyers.
+It's true that NFTs make it easier for artists to monetize their own work.
 But NFTs are also threatening to rob those very same content creators of their intellectual property rights.
-Because unless you sell your work as an NFT yourself, someone else might beat you to it.
+Because unless you sell your work as an NFT, someone else may very well beat you to it.

 [W]hile the very technology of NFTs prevents them from being duplicated without permission, there’s nothing inherent to the sector that controls who can make an NFT in the first place – a fact that has caused dismay to some artists, who have found their work ending up in the “control” of people who had nothing to do with its creation.